-Each semester, newly accepted full-time students pay a fee of intent of $50 toward the cost of tuition.
-Once we receive this deposit, we send you information/dates for placement testing and Registration.
+Each semester, newly accepted full-time students will receive information/dates for placement testing and Registration.
 We have several opportunities from May - August for the fall semester and October - January for the Spring semester to complete your Placement Testing and register for courses.
 In addition, we offer limited dates which allow you the opportunity to complete both the test and registration on the same day.

 New full-time students will meet with an advisor to discuss program requirements and specific course offerings.
 With assistance from an advisor, you will select courses.
 Your advisor will then create your schedule based on your requests and course availability.
 New part-time students are advised through the Counseling & Advisement Office.
 We encourage all students to complete this process as soon as possible.
 The sooner you complete these requirements, the more options you have for course selection.

 Do I need immunization records?